Refinancing Your Home Loan

 When is the Right Time to Refinance?

 It depends on your goals.
 If you’re looking to lower your monthly payment, then you’ll want to wait until interest rates have fallen below your current rate – and lock in at that lower rate as soon as possible.
-If you intend to cancel your PMI or secure a cash-out refinance, then you should wait until you have significant equity in your home to pull from.
+If you intend to cancel your PMI or secure a cash-out refinance, then you should wait until you have enough equity in your home to pull from.

-What the Refinance Loan Process Looks Like
+What the Refinance Process Looks Like

 The refinance process is very similar to your initial loan application.
 You’ll work with a lender and loan officer to determine the right product for your goals, and you’ll submit an application, including various financial documents and forms to verify your income, employment, assets and other details.